davidmarsland/redux-react-fasttrack/README.md

 npm install
 npm run start
 ```
-* Create a free account and/or login with github on <a target="_thinkster" href="https://thinkster.io/tutorials/learn-redux/">Thinkster: Learn The Fundamentals of Redux from thinkster.io</a>

 ---
 ### Lab: Learn the Fundamentals of Redux
-* Do the first `thinkster` lab <a target="_thinkster" href="https://thinkster.io/tutorials/learn-redux">Lab: Learn the Fundamentals of Redux</a>
+* Do the first <a target="_thinkster" href="https://thinkster.io/tutorials/learn-redux">thinkster.io Lab: Learn the Fundamentals of Redux</a>

 * Optionally you can create your own git branches to save key steps of your labs.
   From a new terminal or powershell: